 The Company believes that hiring human resources with experience in upstream and downstream industries in the value chain or those with a high level of expertise is indispensable for the promotion of new innovation or business reform and is proactively recruiting mid-career hires.
-Currently, mid-career hires account for 15% of our workforce, however, the percentage has increased in recent years.
-The Company employed 55 mid-career hires in the three years from fiscal 2020 to fiscal 2022, and the average ratio of mid-career hires over the past three years has been 27%.
-Currently, mid-career hires account for 11% of employees in managerial positions, and the Company will continue to promote mid-career hires to managerial positions, with the goal of increasing that percentage to 15% or more by 2030.
+Currently, mid-career hires account for 16% of our workforce, however, the percentage has increased in recent years.
+The Company employed 56 mid-career hires in the three years from fiscal 2021 to fiscal 2023, and the average ratio of mid-career hires over the past three years has been 30%.
+Currently, mid-career hires account for 11% of employees in managerial positions.
+Aiming to raise the percentage of mid-career hires in managerial positions to the same level as that of mid-career hires in the Company's workforce by 2030, we will work to develop and promote mid-career hires to managerial positions.

-<Policies for human resource development and internal environment development to ensure diversity> The Company has identified "respect the human nature and personal qualities of employees" as one of our human resources principles.
+<Policies for human resource development and internal environment development to ensure diversity>

+The Company has identified "respect the human nature and personal qualities of employees" as one of our human resources principles.
 Based on this principle, we will recruit human resources with diverse values, careers, and backgrounds as well as implement various development measures, including career development training, so that all employees can fully demonstrate their abilities and personal qualities and play an active role globally.
 The Company believes that in order for diverse human resources to play an active role, we need to have a system that allows them to have a work-life balance and a flexible work style that suits each individual's needs.
 The Company has adopted work styles that are not restricted by time or space, including flextime systems, discretionary labor systems for professional work and discretionary working systems for management-related work, and telework systems.
 The Company will further promote its current initiatives in the future to work on further system revisions, including the formal introduction of a working hour interval system to ensure appropriate intervals between each working shift that is currently being tried.
 In addition, we also believe that in order for individual human resources to play an active role in the organization, we need to understand the aptitude of each person and create a career development and training plan suitable for each individual.
 To that end, we intend to assign employees to more suitable jobs and provide them with individual training plans based on their work aptitude, wishes, and motivation, etc., and we proceed with the introduction and development of the talent management system.
-Furthermore, we established the D&I project team in June 2022 in order to develop an environment in which employees accept and respect each other's personal qualities.
-Starting with the promotion of women's careers, we will continue to promote initiatives aimed at diversity and inclusion, such as conducting training to promote understanding of LGBTQ, with the aim of becoming a company where all employees can actively play their role.
+Furthermore, We have organized a company-wide DE&I project team and are working on various initiatives in order to develop an environment in which employees accept and respect each other's personal qualities.
+Starting with the promotion of women's careers, we will continue to promote initiatives aimed at diversity, equity and inclusion, such as conducting training to promote understanding of LGBTQ, with the aim of becoming a company where all employees can actively play their role.